2.d) Concept and speed of time

-The definition and time concept includes not only differences in the perception of absolute or objective time but the real differences in the personal speed of time.
+The time concept in philosophy includes not only differences in the perception of absolute or objective time but also the real alterations in its dimension.

-As I have commented, in a certain way the vision of this theory of time can be confused with the time concept of the subjective acceptance of the classic concepts of time but, in this case, it is not about differences in the perception of absolute or objective time but rather the real differences in the dimension of personal time, by putting it another way.
+As we have commented, in a metaphysical idea of time, it can be confused with the subjective acception of the classic concepts of time.
+However, in this case, it is not about differences in the perception of absolute or objective time, but rather the real changes in the dimension of personal time.

-What is certain is that for everyone else there is no difference between one reality or another, given that both are of internal nature to the individual; what is interesting about this greater concept of time lies in the fact that the same happens to the rest of us which is why it is good to tell the difference, assuming that it is a correct distinction.
+For everyone else, there is no difference between one reality and another, given that both are internal to the individual.
+An exciting aspect of this precision is that we can all feel it, which is why it is good to tell the distinction.

-Let’s take a look at some specific examples about the importance of love in the theory of time that almost all of us are familiar with:
+Let us look at some additional examples regarding love and philosophy of time that almost all of us are familiar with:

 A knife falls

-In this case, the change in the timeline, speed of time or its acceleration or deceleration is observed with much greater clarity.
-It is no longer about avoiding a glass breaking but rather to avoid hurting ourselves or to have one of our cells dying violently.
+In this case, the change in the speed of time or its acceleration shows with much greater clarity.
+It is no longer about avoiding a glass breaking but rather to avoid hurting ourselves or having some of our cells dying violently.

-However, despite affecting our own concept of time, that I know of, no one proposes altering any clock; or of any time that a knife stopped in the floor, a person who finds him/herself in a different year, week or millisecond than the rest of the mortals.
-Perhaps it could be argued that that person is older than what he/she should be without the knife event having occurred.
+However, despite affecting our time, no one proposes altering any clock; or once the knife stops on the floor, that the person is in a different year, week, or millisecond than the rest of the mortals.
+Perhaps someone could argue that that the person is older than should be without the knife event having occurred.

-Where do the physics formulas fit into this case?
+Where would the physics formulas fit into this case?

-Of course, from an outside or objective point of view, it is usually said that a thing has been over-used or that a person has had a hard life.
+Typically, from an outside or objective point of view, we usually say that something has been over-used or a person has had a hard life.

-When an accident occurs, for example a fall or a car accident, at first, the subjective speed of time, the perception of absolute time or both change.
-If a life-threatening danger is sensed, sometimes it produces a very strange and beautiful phenomenon.
+When an accident occurs, the subjective speed of time changes.
+If there is also a perception of life-threatening danger, sometimes it produces a bizarre and beautiful phenomenon.

-One sees the sequences of his/her own life like in a movie; they are in chronological order from early childhood to the present, and the images capture in great detail many of the happiest stages or moments, or the strong presence of the time in love.
+One sees the sequences of his own life as in a movie; they are in chronological order from early childhood, and the images capture in detail many of the happiest stages.

-The most incredible thing is that everything has lasted perhaps a tenth of a second and it seemed that the movie covered an entire lifetime.
-It is impossible not to ponder about love and the definition of time.
+The most incredible thing is that everything lasted perhaps a tenth of a second, and it seemed the movie covered an entire lifetime.
+It is impossible not to ponder about love and time.

-The cause but not the purpose of this physical phenomenon is clear, but then two possibilities occurred to me: it is either a farewell and to re-live everything one last time, or it is a preparation of that which one wants to bring to the other world.
-I think that the latter is more probable due to the sensation that one has and the enormous content of the movie and its perfect chronological order.
+The cause but not the purpose of this physical phenomenon is evident.
+Then, two main possibilities appear: either it is a farewell and to re-live everything one last time, or it is a preparation of what one wants to bring to the other world.
+We think that the latter is more probable due to the sensation that one has and the extensive content of the movie and its perfect chronological order.

 The bubble of interest

-Another case of the variation of the timeline, or the relativity of time and of space as well, is that, at times it seems that space is reduced to a bubble around ourselves and that only we are aware of what happens inside the bubble… But what an awareness!
+Another case of the variation of the timeline is when it looks like space reduces to a bubble around ourselves, and we are only aware of what happens inside, but what awareness!

-What is remembered clearly is the limits of the spheroid bubble; speed of time is altered but I do not know very well in what sense, it could be that time undergoes strong accelerations and decelerations.
-It could also be due to that it undergoes a constant normal acceleration or with a unitary vector towards the center of the bubble, which is not normal.
+What one remembers is the limits of the spheroid bubble; the speed of subjective time alters, but we do not know very well in what sense it could be that time undergoes high accelerations and decelerations.
+It could also be due to a constant acceleration or with a unitary vector towards the center of the bubble, which is not normal.

-Many things can be said about this lovely activity but here we are interested in highlighting the fact that it is produced in certain moments and that it consists of the loss of the notion of time.
-It is not surprising that it would be this example about love that causes the clearer and more intense effect on the speed of time.
+We could say many things about this enjoyable activity, but here we are interested in highlighting the fact that in certain moments there is a loss of the notion of time.
+It is not surprising that it would be this example about love that causes the clearer and more intense effect on the speed of subjective time.

 - - -

-It is worth pointing out that whether they are different perceptions of absolute or objective time or real variations of the subjective time; the objective reality is not altered at any time.
-If one traveled at a speed of time of 1 to 2 s/m, it is completely equal from a mathematical point of view to travel at a normal speed of 1 to 0.5 m/s.
+It is worth pointing out that whether they are different perceptions of absolute time or real variations of the subjective time, the objective reality does not alter at any time.
+If something changes its speed of timeof 1 to 2 s/m, it is equal from a mathematical point of view to change at a speed of 1 to 0.5 m/s.

-When I say objective reality I do not presume that such a thing exists, it is enough to say that it exists as an abstract convention.
-In this sense, if time and space as objective and abstract concepts are absolute, then any variation of the relation between space and time will have to attribute it to a variation of speed whose definition is precisely the relation between space and time.
-In the case of needing to create new physics concepts, I think that it would be convenient to use new words so as to not muddle ourselves up too much.
+When we say objective reality, we do not presume that such a thing exists; it is enough to say that it exists as an abstract convention.
+In this sense, if time and space as objective and abstract concepts are absolute, then any variation of its relation will have to attribute it to a variation of speed whose definition is precisely that relation.
+In the case of needing to create new physics concepts, it would be convenient to use new words not to muddle ourselves up too much.

-On the other hand, one would also be confused with the definition of relativistic time from the science of Modern Physics, given that they have tried to explain the relativity of time included in their mathematical equations with examples about the perception of time of the lovers even if, later, there is not any relation with lovers in the formulas.
-Perhaps they are referring to a type of Greek love in a Pythagorean time that has been unknown until now.
+On the other hand, one could also be confused with relativistic time in science.
+There are examples of the perception of the lover’s time.
+Perhaps they were referring to a type of Greek love in a Pythagorean time that has been unknown until now.